LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 Gastrin blood levels follow a circadian rhythm.
 This means that they will be at their lowest between about 3 to 7 AM.
 Concentrations will be higher during the day and will fluctuate in response to meals.

 Zollinger-Ellison (ZE) syndrome is a rare disease of the gastrointestinal tract.
 It is characterized by severe recurrent peptic ulcers in the stomach, duodenum and/or the upper portion of the small intestine.
 The ulcers are caused by a greatly increased amount of stomach acid due to high levels of gastrin, the hormone that stimulates stomach acid production.
 In ZE, high gastrin levels are caused by gastrin-producing tumors called gastrinomas, which usually form in the duodenum but can be found in the pancreas and rarely in other parts of the body.
 More than half of them are malignant and can metastasize to other parts of the body, such as the liver.
 The tumors must be removed surgically, and sometimes total removal of the stomach is necessary to control the acid production.
-For more on this, see the Related Pages section.
+For more on this, see the Related Content section.

 Gastrin testing is performed using specialized equipment in a laboratory and not every laboratory will offer gastrin testing.
 In some cases, your sample may need to be sent to a reference laboratory and results may take a few days.